HorizonRadio/dubtrack-bot/README.md

 # Image Removal
 IMGTIME=number               # [OPTIONAL] Number for image removal (in seconds), if less than 0 then it's disabled.
 Default is 15
+IMGREMOVALSPAM_AMOUNT=number # [OPTIONAL] Number of images on a single message "thread" (messages from the same user, in a row) before removing them (image removal because of spam), if less than 0 then it's disabled.
+Default is 5.
+IMGREMOVALSPAM_TIME=number   # [OPTIONAL] Number of time (in minutes) to unmute user after instant image removal because of spam, if less than 0 then it's disabled.
+Default is 1.
-IMGREMOVALDUBS_AMOUNT=number # [OPTIONAL] Number of dubs necessary by the user to bypass instant image removal, if less than 0 then it's disabled.
-Default is 10.
+IMGREMOVALDUBS_AMOUNT=number # [OPTIONAL] Number of dubs necessary by the user to bypass instant image removal because of dubs, if less than 0 then it's disabled.
+Default is 300.
-IMGREMOVALDUBS_TIME=number   # [OPTIONAL] Number of time (in minutes) to unmute user after instant image removal, if less than 0 then it's disabled.
+IMGREMOVALDUBS_TIME=number   # [OPTIONAL] Number of time (in minutes) to unmute user after instant image removal because of dubs, if less than 0 then it's disabled.
 Default is 5.

 # Banphrases
 BANPHRASES_IGNORE_SPACES=boolean # [OPTIONAL] If to make ban phrases checker ignore spaces.
 Default is false